mmbman/Katagiri/jewel-mirror-awareness.md

 So you have to work hard.
 There is nothing wrong with that.
 And then at some time equality will manifest itself.
 It’s pretty nice, just sitting there and following your breath.

-That is called shikan.
+That is called *shikan*.
 And then you will experience interacting communion between yourself and zazen.
 You guide zazen, and zazen guides you.

 So very naturally there is a wonderful communication.